Hybrid Cloud Architecture Explained

 What is the hybrid cloud and what does it do?

+Understanding the many kinds of cloud storage there are can be confusing.
+Many believe that the cloud is just one kind of service, but there are several different types of cloud-based infrastructures to choose from.
 There are public clouds, which are the most popular and readily available, and what most people talk about when they mention clouds in an IT context.
 They are offered by a large list of service providers, with the most popular being tech giants such as Microsoft and Amazon.
 Then there is the private cloud, which are on-site solutions only accessible by a single client.
 And finally, there are hybrid clouds which are, as you might expect, somewhere in between.
 They use a combination of different architectures to achieve a kind of middle ground between the affordability and scalability of public clouds and the performance and security of cost-prohibitive private clouds.
 Yet even within the confines of hybrid cloud management, there are several different types of cloud architecture to choose from.

 How can you manage hybrid cloud architecture?